 A novel can become a deflated punchbag, but you can pump air back into it.

-Think about which character really does it for you...the one you wish you could include in every scene then bring him or her upfront as the torch-bearer.
-Let them issue a warning early on, get the reader on his or her toes, and include the reader early door in your love affair with that character.
+Think about which character really does it for you... the one you wish you could include in every scene.
+Then bring him or her up front as the torch-bearer.
+Let them issue a warning early on, get the reader on his or her toes, and include the reader early doors in your love affair with that character.
 When you both fancy the same player, you can be more complicit.

 The first chapter is the template for all that follows and sets the bar, so you have to get it right and once the head is out, the body will follow.